kuzzleio/documentation-old/src/sdk-reference/security/update-credentials.md

 }
 ```

-Update credentials of the specified <strategy> for the current user.
-The credentials to send depends entirely on the authentication plugin and strategy you want to update credentials for.
+Update the current user's credentials for the specified <strategy>.
+The credentials to send depend on the authentication plugin and the strategy.

 ---